Agenda of the Congress

 Physical Health and Mental Health: a holistic approach to health, integrating mental and somatic processes in everyday lifestyle, prevention and therapy.

 Where does the norm end in the pursuit of orgasm?
-The modern world offers unprecedented access to a variety of ways to satisfy sexual needs and enhance sexual satisfaction, including pornography and psychoactive substances.
-The line between normative use and compulsive and harmful abuse can blur, affecting relationships and mental health.
+Has contemporary sexuality become freer—or more confused?
+Today’s world offers unprecedented access to a wide range of ways to satisfy sexual needs and enhance sexual pleasure, including pornography and psychoactive substances.
+As a result, the boundary between normative use and compulsive, harmful overuse can become increasingly blurred, affecting relationships, self-esteem, and mental health.
+This raises an important question: how can we wisely balance sexual freedom with psychological well-being?
+Understanding the factors that contribute to healthy sexual expression—as well as those that increase the risk of problematic behaviors—is essential for maintaining both satisfying relationships and good mental health.

 Depression — Myths and Facts: a contemporary view of depression and the variety of its symptoms and the effectiveness and limitations of pharmacotherapy and psychotherapy.